A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Broader Impacts

 \section{Broader Impacts}

 Our work on Pre-Strategy Intervention (implementing the targeted intervention paradigm) in multi-agent reinforcement learning (MARL) introduces a theoretical framework for agent coordination.
 As foundational research conducted entirely in simulated environments, the immediate societal impact is limited.
 However, we acknowledge that theoretical advances often lay groundwork for future applications.
 If extended to practical domains, this research could potentially enable more efficient coordination in multi-agent systems by focusing guidance on specific agents rather than requiring direct control of an entire system.
 Our targeted intervention paradigm could reduce computational and communication overhead in domains like robotic teams, traffic management, or resource allocation.
 At the same time, we recognize that techniques for influencing multi-agent systems through targeted intervention could potentially be misapplied if deployed in socially sensitive contexts without appropriate oversight.
-Future work that moves this theoretical foundation toward real-world applications should carefully consider application-specific ethical implications and incorporate appropriate safeguards against potential misuse.
-As our current work remains at the algorithmic level with experiments limited to standard MARL benchmarks (MPE and Hanabi), we do not anticipate immediate societal consequences from this research contribution.
+Future work that moves this theoretical foundation toward real-world applications will carefully consider application-specific ethical implications and incorporate appropriate safeguards against potential misuse.